AntonFagerberg/antonfagerberg.github.io/_posts/2024-01-13-advent-of-code.markdown

 I learned a lot of new things about algorithms this year and a few new details about Java (like the iterator of a `PriorityQueue` will not return items in the sorted order... ugh...).

-But... towards the end, just before Christmas eve I *really* hit the metaphorical wall hard.
+But... towards the end, just before Christmas eve I got super tired of it.
+Mentally and physically.
-Everything just felt like a waste of time and like I'd spoiled Christmas.
-And I was really tired in a weird way.
 In hindsight, I wish I would've just ignored Advent of Code and spent more time in December watching holiday movies, listening to music, drinking [Glögg](https://en.wikipedia.org/wiki/Glögg) and enjoying life.

-I will definitely never compete in Advent of Code (or any programming competition) again.
-It's not for me, even if it's really fun.

-## Why it's time to give up
+## Time to give up?

 So here's the thing.
-Having a healthy relationship with Advent of Code is really hard (for me).
+Having a healthy relationship with Advent of Code is really hard - for me (and many others as well).
 I think one of the main reasons is that you never know if you're *really* close to having the solution or if you're hours away.
 This makes it easy to stay up way to late and sacrifice sleep, time with family and so on.
 I also have a very strong tendency to be a completionist.